LimZiJia/tp/docs/UserGuide.md

 <a id="faq"></a>

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Housekeeping Hub home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HouseKeeping Hub home folder.

 [:arrow_up_small:](#table-of-contents)